geco-bern/eval_rsofun_et/README.md

-# Rsofun Phydro Branch Evaluation
+# Evaluation of simulated ET from rsofun

-This repository serves to create the figures for my manuscript.
+This repository implements the analysis of Grossi et al. (in prep.).

 ---